-13. Hook-up and connect air and braking systems.
-Follow the casualty vehicle chassis manufacturer's instructions.
+- 14. Hook-up and connect air and braking systems.
+Follow the casualty vehicle chassis manufacturer's instructions. - 15.
+Review Operator's Pre-Transport Checklist before each tow.

 Never fold the boom up into the storage position without removing the underlift attachments from the crossbar receivers.